 SolarWinds maintains a comprehensive suite of IT tools which includes a combination SFTP/SCP Server.
 The application runs as a Windows service which means that its basic operation should be familiar to Windows systems administrators.

-The SolarWinds SFTP/SCP Server offers a graphical interface and is focused on SCP rather than being a general SSH server.
-The alternatives for Windows are either expensive or come from little-known suppliers, which introduces risk.
+SolarWinds SFTP/SCP Server is our 1st Choice.
+It offers a graphical interface and is focused on SCP rather than being a general SSH server.
+The alternatives for Windows are either expensive or come from little-known suppliers, which introduces security risks.

 Since both SFTP and SCP run over SSH, the Bitvise SSH server supports both of these secure file transfer protocols.

 Bitvise allows the use of either Windows native user accounts or virtual users.
 This provides a great deal of flexibility because there’s no need to create full-blown Windows user accounts in order to provide ad-hoc access to secured file directories.

 Bitvise also allows systems administrators to restrict connections to SCP only.
 In many SCP implementations, SCP access implies SSH (shell) access.
 This is not usually an issue with Unix-like operation systems because those systems have account-level security baked in.
 But, with Windows systems, this access can inadvertently lead to unintended access to things like PowerShell.
 With that in mind, Bitvise supports the ability to allow SCP access, but disallow basic shell access.

 freeSSHd is what it sounds like.
 It is a Free SSH daemon for Windows.
 In Unix parlance, a daemon is akin to a Windows service.

 freeSSHd can run on any Windows system newer than and including Windows NT 4 (which is pretty much all of them) and creates a very small memory and resource footprint.
 It supports virtual users and an easy-to-use interface to monitor, and start or stop the service.